logic1-eu/logic1/doc/source/api/firstorder/atomic.rst

       thereby overwrites the current status.

       .. attention::
-        :attr:`.stack`, :meth:`.push`, and :meth:`pop` are recommended only for
+        :attr:`.stack`, :meth:`.push`, and :meth:`pop` are reserved for special
-        special situations.
+        situations.

-        They allow to obtain predictable variables from :meth:`.fresh` (and other methods using :meth:`.fresh`) within asychronous doctests.
-In the following example, :meth:`.Formula.to_pnf` uses
+        They allow to obtain variables from :meth:`fresh()
-        :meth:`.RCF.atomic.Variable.fresh`:
+        <.firstorder.atomic.VariableSet.fresh>` within asychronous doctests in a
+        reproducable way.
+In the following example,
+        :meth:`.Formula.to_pnf` indirectly uses
+        :meth:`.RCF.atomic.VariableSet.fresh`:

         >>> from logic1.firstorder import *
         >>> from logic1.theories.RCF import *